 Spreads were mixed this week with HY continuing to underperform IG and HVOL as the 'up-in-quality' trade remains amid the Stimulus and Geithner uncertainty.
 Intrinsics behaved in the exact opposite manner as HY and XO single-names outperformed IG and HVOL single-names as skews increased in every index (IG, HVOL, and ExHVOL all extremely rich while XO and HY remain very cheap).

 Tighteners outpaced wideners by just under two-to-one on the week while low beta credits outperformed higher beta credits as TMT names were significantly weaker while FINLs hung steady as ENRG outperformed dramatically.
+Once again, CDX index values behaved very differently from the moves in our non-traded-biased indices which showed much less tightening this week in IG relative to HY credits this week.

 Dispersion rose significantly with the extreme moves in spreads at the tails really reflecting the illiquidity as well as sentiment.
 We note that the LQD-TLH differential is trading significantly rich to IG credits and we suggest shorting the equity differential (Buy TLH and Short LQD) with a target of over $16 (from around $13 currently).